Physics Course Offerings

 PHYS 499 Senior Examination (0 credits)

-This non-credit course consists of a comprehensive examination covering the various areas of physics in the undergraduate curriculum.
+This course consists of a comprehensive examination covering the various areas of physics in the undergraduate curriculum.
 The results of this examination will help the physics discipline assess achievement and improve the program.
-Prerequisite: Senior standing.
+Prerequisite: senior standing.
 Spring semester.